LARSNYO/nixos-public/README.md

                1              00 00              1
                                1 1
                                 1
-My nixos configuration using flake
+My nixos configuration using flake.
 Is in development